 Roll Dice

-In the above tutorial, Carlos walks through all the different ways to roll dice on the virtual tabletop.
-Advanced topics include how to roll so only the GM sees, when and how to use exploding dice, and more!
+In the above tutorial, Carlos explains all the different ways to roll dice on the virtual tabletop.
+Including how to roll dice which only the Game Master sees, when and how to use exploding dice, and more!

 Chat

-This tutorial is all about the Roll20 Chat!
-You can send secret messages, speak as a character, roll dice, share images, and more.
-Carlos walks through Chat's basic features and advanced tips and tricks.
+This tutorial is all about the Roll20 Chat.
+You can send secret messages, speak as a character, share images, and more.
+Carlos explains Chat's basic features and advanced tips and tricks.

 Voice and Video

-If you want to experience the reactions of your players as you reveal that big plot twist, use Roll20’s Voice and Video!
-The above tutorial excerpt is for Roll20’s original WebRTC (Web Real-Time Communication).
+If you want to see the faces of your players as you reveal a big plot twist, use Roll20’s Voice and Video.
+The above tutorial excerpt is for Roll20’s Legacy WebRTC (Web Real-Time Communication).

-However, we have a brand new (and in our opinion, improved) option you can read about below!
+However, we have a brand new option in use.
+Read about this option below.

-- New Voice & Video Beta is now available to all users!
+- Integrated Voice & Video is now available to all users!

 Turn Tracker